pbund/blog2/content/posts/first-post-121222.md

 I’ve always been interested in lesser-known or unusual Cisco commands.
 TTCP is one of these.

 TTCP (“Test-TCP”) is a hidden command available on most Cisco routers and switches.
-It can be used to test TCP connection speeds between Cisco devices, if both devices support it.
-It tries to send data as fast as possible (normal TCP behavior), but my tests show the speed is nowhere near the maximum link speed (it generated 22 Mbps on a 100 Mbps connection between two Catalyst 3560 switches).
-But I use it to generate traffic to see if line errors are increasing, or maybe test QoS or ACL policies.
+It can be used to test TCP connection speeds between Cisco devices.
+It tries to send data as fast as possible (normal TCP behavior), but my tests show the speed is nowhere near the maximum link speed.
+But I use it to generate traffic to check if line errors are increasing, or maybe test QoS or ACL policies.
+As a speed test, for me ttcp generated 22 Mbps on a 100 Mbps connection between two Catalyst 3560 switches.

 Since this is an undocumented command, no command line help or tab completion will show its existence.
-Also note that the CPU usage jumps to near 100% on both sides when data is being sent -- this can negatively affect your boss’s youtubing activities.
+Also note that the CPU usage jumps to near 100% on both sides when data is being sent -- which can negatively affect your boss’s youtubing Fortnite videos.

 ### How to do it